adiwg/mdBook/mdtranslator/resourceinfo.md

 __taxonomy:__ *object* - an instance of the [taxonSystem](../mdtranslator/taxonSystem.md) object defining one or more species and the system of taxonomy classification system.

-__spatialReferenceSystem:__ *object* - an instance of the [SRS](../mdtranslator/SRS.md) that defines the spatial references system used for the geospatial data in this resource.
+__spatialReferenceSystem:__ *object* - an instance of the [spatialReferenceSystem](../mdtranslator/spatialReferenceSystem.md) object that defines the system used for geospatial data in this resource.

 __spatialRepresentationTypes:__ *array* - an array of quoted strings stating the digital mechanism used to represent spatial information, such as 'vector', 'grid', 'text table' etc.